 Since the navigation process performs intersection detection and classification repeatedly at 1 Hz, it can detect the same intersection multiple times, particularly if the robot remains in an intersection for more than 1 s.
 This is akin to how object detectors can place multiple but different boxes around an object.
 We address this by performing a kind of nonmaximal suppression (NMS) in a fashion analogous to how object detectors deal with this problem.
 Moreover, intersection detection and classification is performed relative to the robot pose.
 As this changes, the classified intersection type might change due to noise (e.g., classifying an intersection as an elbow when it is a three-way).
 Further, through a process described below, detected and classified intersections are registered as vertices in the qualitative map.
-Registered intersections are labeled with their location, which we wish to be the center of the physical intersection.
+Registered intersection.
 However, detected intersections are registered with their location being the robot position at the time of detection, which might not be the center of the physical intersection.

 To address this, we perform intersection refinement.
 We suppress detection of new intersections when the robot is within 2 m of a registered intersection.
 Further, we continuously refine the locations and classification labels of registered intersections in a background process.
-This process recomputes the intersection candidates while imagining the robot to be at every point in a 3×3 grid, with 0.4 m spacing, centered on the current location of each registered intersection, using the current SLAM occupancy grid.
+This process recomputes the intersection candidates while imagining the robot to be at every point in a $3\times3$ grid, with 0.4 m spacing, centered on the current location of each registered intersection, using the current SLAM occupancy grid.
 The intersection candidates are pooled and prioritized as in initial intersection detection and classification to yield a single redetection and reclassification.
 The registered intersection is updated to reflect the redetected and reclassified intersection, including its location.
 We enforce a constraint that intersections cannot shift more than 2.4 m from their original location.
 For efficiency, this refinement is only applied to a registered intersection when the robot is within 5 m of that intersection.

 Each detected and registered intersection contains 1. its location, 2. its type, and 3. a tuple of hallway trajectories.
 The hallway trajectories represent the hallway paths between intersections.
 During refinement, the redetected intersection might contain different hallway trajectories than the current registered intersection.
 This can happen when, for example, a group of people stop to talk and block a hallway trajectory in the intersection.
 During intersection refinement, we wish to maintain the same unique identifiers associated with each intersection and hallway trajectory in that intersection.
 This requires constructing a correspondence between the hallway trajectories in the registered intersection and those in the redetected intersection.
-The optimal correspondence is found with the Hungarian algorithm [22] applied to a bipartite graph whose left vertices are the hallway trajectories in the redetected intersection, whose right vertices are the hallway trajectories in the redetected intersection, and whose edges are given a cost which is the angular distance between the hallway trajectory headings.
-Edges in this bipartite graph are only created when the angular distance is <30°.
-This correspondence is used to reassign the unique identifiers from the hallway trajectories in the registered intersection to those in the redetected intersection.
+The optimal correspondence is found with the Hungarian algorithm [22] applied to a bipartite graph whose left vertices are the hallway trajectories in the redetected intersection, whose right vertices are the hallway trajectories in the redetected intersection.
+This correspondence is used to reassign the unique identifiers from the hallway trajectories in the registered when the angular distance is $<30^{\circ}$ .
+This correspondence is used to reassign the unique identifiers from the hallway trajectories in the registered intersection.